 The Alberta Court of Appeal has upheld Jason Kenney's claim that the federal carbon tax is unconstitutional.
 It was a 4-1 decision.
-One judge called Ottawa's carbon tax "a constitutional Trojan horse."
+One judge called Ottawa's carbon tax "

 The court rejected federal arguments that reducing greenhouse gases met the legal test of being a national concern.